eliasdoehne/stellaris-dashboard/README.md

 - `Store data of all countries`: This will read detailed budgets and pop statistics for non-player countries.
 It will increase the processing time and database file size, but will allow you to inspect other countries by selecting them from the dropdown menu at the top.
 (Basic economy information is always read, this setting only controls the very detailed budgets)
 - `Filter history ledger by event type`: By default, the event ledger does not show everything on the main page.
 For example, more detailed events like leader level-ups are only shown on that specific leader's ledger entry.
 This setting allows you to change this behavior and see all events on the main page.

+## Timelapse Export

+Using the controls under the "Galaxy Map" tab to export a gif timelapse of the galaxy map in your game.
+The timelapse shows the area controlled by each country on the given date.
+An example can be found here: https://www.youtube.com/watch?v=OoiRCEWs00I

+You can either export the timelapse as a single gif file (which can be large and requires more memory), export the individual frames as png images, or both.
+The export may take several minutes, check the stellaris dashboard console for progress, and for the exact output location.

+The form offers some additional parameters to customize the speed of the animation:

+- Start date: The in-game date where the animation starts.
+- End date: This will be where the animation ends.
+It is always included as the last frame.
+- Step size (days): How many days of game time pass between two frames.
+Increasing this reduces the total number of frames.
+- Frame time (ms): How long each frame is shown in the animation (only applies to the gif)

 ## Market Price Graphs

 The dashboard includes graphs of market prices for each resource in the game.
 To get the correct values, you will need to manually configure some things in the file `config.yml`, as these settings are not available in the built-in settings page.